priv-kweihmann/meta-buildutils/docs/rootfs-chart.md

 # rootfs-chart

-This class generates additonal dot-graphs for an image recipe, where this class is inherited to.
+This class generates additional dot-graphs for an image recipe, where this class is inherited.

 - **\$DEPLOY_DIR_IMAGE/\$PN-packages.dot** - will show a graph with all packages installed to the image and there dependencies, which are (obviously) also installed
 - **\$DEPLOY_DIR_IMAGE/\$PN-recipes.dot** - will show all recipes involved in generating the image.
 This includes _native_ and _cross_ recipes as well.